grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 > #### Docker Users
 >
-> If you're running k6 in a Docker container you'll need to make sure that the k6 config file where the k6 Cloud API authentication information is stored to is persisted via a Docker volume to the host machine, using the `-c/--config PATH/TO/CONFIG_FILE` CLI flag.
+> If you're running k6 in a Docker container, make sure that the k6 config file where the k6 Cloud API authentication information is stored is persisted via a Docker volume to the host machine, using the `-c/--config PATH/TO/CONFIG_FILE` CLI flag.
 Example:
 ```bash
 docker run --rm -i -v /path/on-host:/path/in-container/ grafana/k6 login cloud -c /path/in-container/config.json
 ```